 *Note: Due to overwhelming response, a 2-year lock-in has been introduced with effect from 23 Nov 2016.
-Find out how we get you a better overall deal in a MortgageWise Special when you apply through us.
+Find out how we get you a better overall deal in a MortgageWise Special when you refinance home loan through us.

 A final caveat before we end – our interest rate forecast here will be so wrong should growth momentum picks up so strongly in US that cause inflation to run past 2.5% (the overshoot target) and US Fed is forced to hike rates aggressively by 25 basis points every quarter in 2017 leading to a full 1% increase!
 That will certainly catch all of us by surprise but then again, never say never, in a crazy post-Brexit and Trump world where the conventions and the establishments are challenged.
 New rules are being written and no knows what could happen next.
 So brace yourself.
 We could also be dead wrong here with our forecast.